EEOC Updates Guidance On COVID Vaccines: Mandatory Vaccinations Permitted, With Some Exceptions

 The Walker Court held that beyond a plain statement disclosing “that a consumer report may be obtained for employment purposes” an employer may include a concise explanation of what that phrase means without violating the FCRA’s “standalone” requirement.
 The Court found that a statement specifying the use of investigative reports did not violate the FCRA’s standalone requirement because investigative reports are a subcategory or specific type of consumer report.

-However, the Court disapproved of two other portions of the employer’s disclosure, which explained: how an applicant may inspect the Credit Reporting Agency’s (“CRA”) files, how the CRA will help the applicant understand the files, and if the CRA obtains any information by interview, that the applicant has the right to obtain a disclosure of the scope and nature of the investigation performed.
-The Court found these statements could pull an applicant’s attention away from his privacy rights protected by the FCRA, were more than merely a ‘concise statement’ and therefore violated the FCRA’s ‘standalone’ requirement.
+However, the Court disapproved of two other portions of the employer’s disclosure, which explained: how an candidate may inspect the Credit Reporting Agency’s (“CRA”) files, how the CRA will help the candidate understand the files, and if the CRA obtains any information by interview, that the candidate has the right to obtain a disclosure of the scope and nature of the investigation performed.
+The Court found these statements could pull an candidate’s attention away from his privacy rights protected by the FCRA, were more than merely a ‘concise statement’ and therefore violated the FCRA’s ‘standalone’ requirement.

 The second case, Luna v.
 Hansen & Adkins Auto Transport, Inc., No. 18-55804 (April 24, 2020), drew a distinction between the FCRA requirements applicable to a disclosure versus an authorization form.
 Plaintiff Luna alleged that Defendant-employer violated the FCRA by (among others) failing to place the FCRA authorization on a standalone document.
 There, the authorization appeared at the end of the employment application and included other notices, waivers, and agreements, unrelated to acquiring the consumer report.